Skip to main content

 We use the Distance Formula to calculate the distance between P and Q to get

-Then by the Pythagorean Identity (Definition 1.5.20), cos2α+sin2α=1 and cos2β+sin2β=1.
+By the Pythagorean Identity (Definition 1.5.20), cos2α+sin2α=1 and cos2β+sin2β=1.
 Thus the distance becomes

 Next, consider two additional points on a second unit circle.
-Point A has coordinates at (1,0) and Point B is at an angle of αβ in standard position with coordinates (cos(αβ),sin(αβ)).
+Point A has coordinates (1,0) and Point B is at an angle of αβ in standard position with coordinates (cos(αβ),sin(αβ)).

 The distance between A and B is